khan-lab/khan-lab.github.io/index.md

 {% capture text %}

 We strongly believe in global access to open and reproducible science.
 Our tools, software, and resources are openly licensed and freely available for all to use and build upon.
-By fostering collaboration and transparency, we aim to accelerate scientific discovery and innovation that benefit all.
+By fostering a culture of collaboration and transparency, we aim to accelerate scientific discovery and innovation that benefit all.

 {%
   include button.html